nim-lang/website/jekyll/_posts/2019-09-23-version-100-released.md

 We would also want to thank all people who have created Nimble packages, extending what is possible to do with Nim.
-The number of nimble packages has been steadily growing, and in August 2019 we broke the 1000 package milestone!
+The number of Nimble packages has been steadily growing, and in August 2019 we broke the 1000 package milestone!
 We are optimistic that with this release we will see even bigger growth of new and exciting packages.